vindarel/lisp-journey/content/web-dev.md

 > Are you tired of jumping to your web browser every time you need to test your work in Clack?
 Clack-pretend will capture and replay calls to your clack middleware stack.
 When developing a web application with clack, you will often find it inconvenient to run your code from the lisp REPL because it expects a clack environment, including perhaps, cookies or a logged-in user.
 With clack-pretend, you can run prior web requests from your REPL, moving development back where it belongs.

-## Tests
+## Testing

-Testing with a local DB: what's involved ?
+Testing with a local DB: example of a [testing macro](https://lispcookbook.github.io/cl-cookbook/databases.html#testing).

 We would use [envy](https://github.com/fukamachi/envy) to switch configurations.